If Looks Could Kill (Jim French album)

-If Looks Could Kill is the first and only studio album by avant-garde jazz musician Jim French, released in 1979 by Headhunter Records.
+If Looks Could Kill is the only studio album by avant-garde jazz musician Jim French, released in 1979 by Headhunter Records.
 It is one of composer Diamanda Galás' earliest musical recordings.

 Reception

 Eugene Chadbourne of AllMusic was highly critical of If Looks Could Kill, describing it as disappointing overall and that "little of this music is developed or delivered with any amount of feeling."
-He gave the album two out of five stars, concluding that it might only be interesting for completists to seek out.
+He gave the album two out of five stars, concluding that it might only be interesting for completists of his collaborators to seek out.

 Track listing

 Personnel

 Adapted from the If Looks Could Kill liner notes.